maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.RecurringDates/README.md

 Builders are provided to help you easily set up a recurrence with patterns to calculate dates.
 Use the static `Recurs` class as a starting point to create a
 `RecurrenceBuilder` that lets you fluently build your recurrence:

-- `From` sets a start date before which no dates are valid
+- `From(date)` sets a start date
-- `Until` sets an end date after which no dates are valid
+- `Until(date)` sets an end date
-- `StopAfter` sets a maximum number of occurrences after which no dates are valid
+- `StopAfter(date)` sets a maximum number of occurrences
-- `Daily` adds a pattern that repeats every day; it returns a builder that allows you to configure the day-based pattern
+- `Daily()` adds a pattern that repeats every day; it returns a builder that allows you to configure the day-based pattern
-- `Every(x).Days()` adds a pattern that repeats every `x` days; it returns a builder that allows you to configure the day-based pattern
+- `Every(interval).Days()` adds a pattern that repeats every `interval` days; it returns a builder that allows you to configure the day-based pattern
-- `Weekly` adds a pattern that repeats every week; it returns a builder that allows you to configure the week-based pattern
+- `Weekly()` adds a pattern that repeats every week; it returns a builder that allows you to configure the week-based pattern
-- `Every(x).Weeks()` adds a pattern that repeats every `x` weeks; it returns a builder that allows you to configure the week-based pattern
+- `Every(interval).Weeks()` adds a pattern that repeats every `interval` weeks; it returns a builder that allows you to configure the week-based pattern
-- `Monthly` adds a pattern that repeats every month; it returns a builder that allows you to configure the month-based pattern
+- `Monthly()` adds a pattern that repeats every month; it returns a builder that allows you to configure the month-based pattern
-- `Every(x).Months()` adds a pattern that repeats every `x` months; it returns a builder that allows you to configure the month-based pattern
+- `Every(interval).Months()` adds a pattern that repeats every `interval` months; it returns a builder that allows you to configure the month-based pattern

 The pattern builders for days, weeks and months in turn allow you to configure them as desired: